hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + represented w/ binary encoding: feature w/ 1 to choose and 0 to eliminate from
   + conducting many iterations to create a new generation (new feature subset) of possible solutions from the current generations using a few oprtors
   + operators
-    + __slection:__
+    + __selection:__
       + probabilististically filtering out solutions that perform poorly
-      + choosing high perfroming solutions to exploit
+      + choosing high performing solutions to exploit
     + __cross over:__
       + the GA way to explore new solutions and exchange info btw strings
       + applied to selected pairs of chromosomes randomly
       + the probability equal to a given crossover rate
-      + generating new chromosomes that hoppefully will retain good features from the previous generations
+      + generating new chromosomes that hopefully will retain good features from the previous generations
     + __mutation:__
       + protecting GAs against the irrecoverable loss of good solution features
       + changing a symbol of some chromosomes
       + changing ratio as a probability equal to a very low given mutation rate to restore lost genetic material
   + advantages
     + working w/ a population of solutions
-    + more effective to eacsape local minima
+    + more effective to escape local minima
   + procedures
     1. initializing a population w/ randomly-generated individuals
       + different feature subsets
-      + creating a mechaine learning algorithm
+      + creating a machine learning algorithm
     2. evaluating the fitness of each feature subset w/ an evaluation metric of choice depending on the chosen algorithm
     3. reproducing high-fitness chromosomes (feature subsets) in the new population
-    4. removing poor-fitness chromsomes (selection)
+    4. removing poor-fitness chromosomes (selection)
     5. constructing new chromosomes (crossover)
     6. recovering lost features (mutation)
     7. repeating step 2~6 until a stopping criterion met (or the number of iterations)